 DPU, S$ cent | 6.82 | 1.67 | 4.78 | 6.45 | 5.29 |

 Despite management efforts to acquire properties aggressively, the DPU might drop by 5.4% in 2020 and further drop by 18% in 2021.
-By 2022 when income support end, DPU might drop to 4.68 cents, which is another 11.5%.
+By 2022 when income supports end, DPU might drop to 4.68 cents, which is another 11.5%.
 Its situation is worse than BHG Retail REIT, management would have to work a lot harder to close up the income support gap.

 iii) OUE Commercial Trust